MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

 Heap Dumper is a tool that allows to get a snapshot of the heap of an Application running on the Simulator or on a device.

-The Heap Analyzer is a set of tools to help developers understand the contents of the Managed heap and find problems such as memory leaks.
+The Heap Analyzer is a set of tools to help developers understand the contents of the Managed Heap and find problems such as memory leaks.
 For its part, the Heap Analyzer IDE plugin is able to visualize dump files.
 It helps you analyze their contents thanks to the following features: